Bridget Phillipson: Early life and education

 Bridget Maeve Phillipson was born on 19 December 1983 in Gateshead, Tyne and Wear, England.
-Her mother is Clare Phillipson, who founded Wearside Women in Need, a charity based in Sunderland which provides refuge for women affected by domestic violence.
+Her father walked out on her mother while pregnant with Bridget, and she has never met her biological father.
+Her mother is Clare Phillipson, who founded Wearside Women in Need in the late 1970's, a charity based in Sunderland which provides refuge for women affected by domestic violence.

-Phillipson's mother signed her up for Saturday morning drama lessons at the local community centre, which led to her being an extra on the children's TV programme Byker Grove.
+She was raised in a council estate in Washington.
+Phillipson's mother signed her up for Saturday morning drama lessons at the local community centre, which led to her twice being an extra on the children's TV programme Byker Grove.
 She also learnt to play the violin.
 She attended St Robert of Newminster Catholic School, a state school in Washington.
 She went on to read modern history and modern languages (French) at Hertford College, University of Oxford, before specialising in history for her final exams.
 She joined Labour as a member at fifteen years old, and was elected co-chair of the Oxford University Labour Club in 2003.
-She graduated with upper second-class honours Bachelor of Arts (BA) degree in 2005; her BA was promoted to a Master of Arts (MA Oxon) degree.
+She graduated with a upper second-class honours Bachelor of Arts (BA) degree in 2005; her BA was promoted to a Master of Arts (MA Oxon) degree.

 After university, she returned to the North East.
 She worked for two years in local government at Sunderland City Council, She was then a manager at Wearside Women in Need, the charity her mother founded, between 2007 and 2010.